imagingbook/imagingbook-calibrate/README.md

 ### Stand-Alone Installation ###

 * Clone this repository (which includes a complete ImageJ environment).
-* A Java runtime version 1.8 (or higher) is required.
+* Launch ImageJ (requires a Java runtime version 1.8 or higher).
-* Launch ImageJ.
 * Use the `Plugins` menu to run the demo plugins (test images are loaded automatically).

 ### Use in an Existing ImageJ Environment ###